Duke-LeTran/practice-and-notes/ifandonlyif.md

 # Filter on join or where clause

 ## Summary
+* NOTE, it is important -- inner join would make tese differences the same.
+Only in OUTER join does this matter
-* JOIN:  Filtering in the JOIN allows the possibility of no matches
+* JOIN:  Filtering in the JOIN allows the possibility of no matches (effectively does nothing)
 * WHERE: Filtering in the WHERE clause may discard some hospital accounts.

 ## Two events